Smartwork5 allows you to create and publish your own assignments using the Norton Question Library.

 2. Click "Save To All" to update your changes.

-3. A modal window will pop up.
+3. The below window will pop up.
 Click "Save to All Student Sets".

 Previewing the Assignment